 After you’ve made this decision you’ll need to think about how you’re going to implement this new lifestyle change and many will discover that in order to get fit, you’ll need to join a gym.

 For many, joining a gym is the most daunting experience and can put many people off getting fit.
-Despite it being a place where judgment is left at the door and everyone gets on with their own workout, it can be a scary place where you feel everyone is watching you, judging you and your find yourself comparing yourself to others.
+Despite it being a place where judgement is left at the door and everyone gets on with their own workout, it can be a scary place where you feel everyone is watching you, judging you and your find yourself comparing yourself to others.
 In this situation you can be your own worst enemy and make the situation 10x worse for yourself.
 Everyone at the gym is there to improve themselves and you need to think the same way in order to overcome your fears.

 If you’re putting off joining the gym because you’re scared or if you don’t workout how you really like to, please read this guide to overcoming your gym phobia and make the most of your time in the gym.